You must submit an application if you will be a NEW student at a:

 Please review the guidelines for verifying that you are a DC resident.
 If you are unable to prove DC residency, immediately contact the school where your child is matched and ask what options are available to you.

 The My School DC Seat Acceptance Form confirms that you are accepting your space.
-It also authorizes your child’s current school to transfer your child’s school records to his or her new school.
+It also authorizes your child’s current school to transfer your child’s school records to their new school.
 The form confirms that you are giving up your child’s space at their current school and will be removed from the waitlists of schools you ranked below the school where you are enrolling.

 Waitlists work according to how you rank your schools on your application.